alikar84/California_House_Prices/README.md

+# My project lacks the commit history because I had issues uploading large ML_model file, we used git lfs but it did'nt work.
+We had to initialize the git repository.
+I did this work with Vasi and Mark Briscoe, who can back up my statement.
+We spent 3-4 hours to fix the repository on Friday 13/06/2025.

 # California House Prices

 **California House prices** is a comprehensive data analysis tool designed to provide analysis of housing prices across California based on demographic and population features.